-- (1) When calculating the final grade pursuant to § 15 para.
-6, the grade of the final thesis will be weighted twice and the grade of the colloquium will be weighted once. - (2) When calculating the overall grade pursuant to § 15 para.
+(1) When calculating the final grade pursuant to § 15 para.
+6, the grade of the final thesis will be weighted twice and the grade of the colloquium will be weighted once.

+(2) When calculating the overall grade pursuant to § 15 para.
 6, the final grade of the final thesis will be weighted 30 times.
+The module grades of the General Education Modules concentration are not included in the overall grade.

-Additional information in graduation documents
+§ 35 Additional information in graduation documents

-Upon request of the student, the examination certificate also shows the results of additional modules and the corresponding credit points; and the examination certificate also includes the results of the examined assessments in the additional modules.
+Upon request of the student, the examination certificate also shows the results of additional modules and the study time spent on the completion of the final examination; and the supplement also includes the results of the examined assessments in the additional modules.